You’ve got to name it to tame it!

 - Ages 8+: Describe the changes that occur with puberty.

-- Ages 11+: Teach about body image, sexuality (homosexual, heterosexual, bisexual), gender identity (male, female, trans), masturbation, oral and anal sex.
+- Ages 11+: Teach about body image, sexual orientation (gay, lesbian, bi, straight), gender identity (girl, boy, trans), masturbation, oral and anal sex.
 Teach about sexual harassment and sexual assault.

 - Ages 13+: Teach about intimacy vs. intercourse, and all the words for all the sexual acts (69, fetish, threesome, sex toys, etc.).
 Teach about contraceptive options and sexually transmitted infections.